GCdePaula/lua_optimizer/doc/doc.md

   x = 1
   y = y + 1
   print(x, y)
-until condition
+until y == 2*x
 ```

-Here, at the `print` statement inside the `repeat until` body, `x` is constant and `y` is not constant.
-First, let's assume that we know nothing about `condition`, so there's no way to find out how many times the statements `x = 1` and `y = y + 1` will be executed.
+Here, at the `print` statement inside the `repeat-until` body, `x` is constant and `y` is not constant.
+Note that the `repeat-until` body will be executed multiple times.

 After the first two lines, we determine that `x` and `y` both have value `0`.
 When we enter the loop's body, things get more complex.
 The issue is that there are two ways of getting inside the loop.
 One coming from outside (that is, from the preceding assignment node), and another from the bottom of the loop (the back edge).
-And in the real execution, the back edge might be traversed multiple times.
+In the real execution, the back edge will be traversed multiple times.
 However we can still do some high level reasoning about it.
 Let's start with `x`.

 On the first iteration the program assigns `1` to `x`.
 On subsequent iterations, the program assigns the same value again.
 Therefore the value of `x` after that assignment is always the same, and we know the value of `x` before the `print` statement.
-It still wouldn't change the fact that `x`—at the `print` statement—is known, because at that point there's only one possible value for `x`.

 When analysing `y`, on the other hand, we don't have this guarantee.
 On the first iteration the program assigns `1` to `y`, on the second iteration it assigns `2` to `y`, and so forth.
-At the `print` statement, there are multiple possible values `y` can have Therefore `y` is not a constant.
+At the `print` statement, there are multiple possible values `y` can have.
+Therefore `y` is not a constant at that point.

 There are a few subtleties in this example, however.
 We need to revise a few concepts to better understand what's going on.

 ## Lattice

+-- definir o que é lower bound e upper bound.
+-- Lembrar o que é uma orderm parcial.
+Dizer que lattice ';e um aordem parcial.
+Relembrando, OP é ...

-Firstly, lets define what is a meet (also known as an infimum or greatest lower bound) and join (also known as a supremum or least upper bound) of a partially ordered set `A` [2]\[3].
+First, let us define what is a meet (also known as an infimum or greatest lower bound) and join (also known as a supremum or least upper bound) of a partially ordered set `A` [2]\[3].
 Let `A` be a set with a partial order, and `x`, `y` and `z` elements in `A`:

   * The element `z` is the meet of the pair `x` and `y` if it satisfies two conditions: `z` is a lower bound of `x` and `y`, and `z` is greater than or equal to any other lower bound of `x` and `y`.

   * The element `z` is the join of the pair `x` and `y` if it satisfies two conditions: `z` is a upper bound of `x` and `y`, and `z` is less than or equal to any other upper bound of `x` and `y`.

+-- add proof of uniqueness

 A lattice is a partially ordered set in which every two elements have a meet and a join [4].
 By the definitions above, it follows that the meet and join between any pair of elements is unique.

 We use a simple bounded lattice in our analysis, which has a greatest element and a least element.
 There are three different levels of elements in our lattice: the highest element is Top, the lowest is Bottom, and the elements in the middle are all values (e.g. all numbers, all strings, booleans, nil).
 Note that there is an infinite number of elements in the middle level.
 However, the lattice still has a bounded depth as every element is at most two "steps" away from Bottom.

+-- explicar o que é meet de que aqui.
+Note that in this lattice meet between two middle elemetns is bottom

 The abstract interpretation algorithm associates a lattice element to every variable at each point in the program.
 This mapping represents some knowledge about the value of each variable, where each element have the following meaning: